Overview

 na.rm.row_var = TRUE,

-For example, the depressive dataset contains eight variables that share the same variable stem: dep, with each one representing a different item (such as a statement, question, or indicator) used to measure depression:
+The depressive dataset contains eight variables that share the same variable stem: dep, with each one representing a different item used to measure depression.

 names(depressive)